WispySparks/AsciiImage/README.md

 The ```Switch``` button is used to switch between the original image and the ascii one so it will be blank if you switch before converting.

 The reason this project is special is I have created the PNG decoder/reader myself.
+Also my github actions are dapper with it.

 If you're on a mac or linux you might have to chmod the shell script/java exe to run it I dunno how to fix that.